faronium/snowapp/README.md

 The Oceanic Niño Index for a given year is taken as the extrema for the winter season of interest.
 The underlying ONI data are over three-month periods and incorporate the seasons OND through MAM.
 Rules for the hydrological year are applied.
 So, for example, if the extrema of the ONI falls in either the OND or NDJ seasons of the year 2005, the ascribed year will be 2006.
+The slider element of the app is labelled with subjective ENSO strengths.
+These are mapped to ONI as follows:

+* -0.5 to 0.5 is ENSO neutral
+* -1.3 or 1.3 are mapped as moderate events
+* -2.7 or 2.7 are mapped as extreme events.

+ONI is resolved and may be selected at 0.1 degree increments.

 ###### Individual Snow Seasons
 The data from the individual years are presented as-is.
 As described above, the current year's data is likely to have spurious values that have not been corrected by quality control software.